qingyang-jiandao/jiandao-ocr/README.md

     - If required change paths: `wight_file, deploy_file`
     - Set `test_img` to input image path

+## c++ for model deployment for windows and linux

+1.  the source is in the cpp/uselib directory.

 ## Jiandao Caffe

 Jiandao Caffe is a modified version of the popular [Caffe Deep Learning framework](http://caffe.berkeleyvision.org/) adapted for use with DesignWare EV6x Processors.